-BMI may be calculated by dividing your weight in metres by the square of yourt height in kilograms.
+BMI may be calculated by dividing your weight in metres by the square of your height in kilograms.
 Alternatively it may be calculated using the form on this page.

 Am I a candidate for bariatric surgery?

-As with other elective surgery, the decision to undergo bariatric surgery is a balance of the health and wellbeing improvments you might expect after surgery against the risks and long term side effects of surgery.
+As with other elective surgery, the decision to undergo bariatric surgery is a balance of the health and wellbeing improvements you might expect after surgery against the risks and long term side effects of surgery.

 If you have a BMI of greater than 35 kg/m², have struggled with weight over time, and have been unable to keep weight off through diet and exercise alone you may be a candidate for bariatric surgery.
 If you have type 2 diabetes and a BMI of greater than

 30 kg/m², then bariatric surgery may also be of benefit.
-There are also endoscopic treatments to assist with weight loss for people with a BMI of between 27 and 40 kg/m².
 More information may be found here.

 What operations do you offer?

-For surgical weight loss, Dr Smith offers a range of modern laparoscopic bariatric procedures including laparoscopic Roux-en-Y gastric bypass, laparoscopic sleeve gastrectomy, intragastric balloons and revision procedures.
+For surgical weight loss, Dr Smith offers a range of modern laparoscopic bariatric procedures including laparoscopic Roux-en-Y gastric bypass, laparoscopic one anastomosis gastric bypass, laparoscopic sleeve gastrectomy and revision procedures.
 For more information about weight loss surgery please click here.
 Dr Smith also specialises in other advanced laparoscopic surgery including laparoscopic gallbladder removal, laparoscopic hernia repair, laparoscopic anti-reflux surgery (fundoplication), colonoscopy and endoscopy.
 For further information on these procedures please click here.

 What are the pre-surgical requirements for weight loss surgery?